-Lapsing of Productivity and Innovation Credit (“PIC”) scheme
+Productivity and Innovation Credit (“PIC”) Scheme in Singapore

 Under the Productivity and Innovation Credit (PIC) scheme, your business can enjoy benefits for investments in any of the Six Qualifying Activities relating to innovation and productivity improvements:

 – 400% tax deductions / allowances and / or